Milton's Prosody

-Milton's Prosody, with a chapter on Accentual Verse and Notes is a book by Robert Bridges.
+Milton's Prosody, with a chapter on Accentual Verse and Notes is a non-fiction book by the English literary critic Robert Bridges.
 It was first published by Oxford University Press in 1889, and a final revised edition was published in 1921.

 Bridges begins with a detailed empirical analysis of the blank verse of Paradise Lost, and then examines the changes in Milton's practice in his later poems Paradise Regained and Samson Agonistes.
 A third section deals with 'obsolete mannerisms'.
 The final section of the book presents a new system of prosody for accentual verse.

 Writing of the book

 Bridges had been asked by Henry Beeching, his local vicar, to write a preface for an edition of Paradise Lost that Beeching was preparing for sixth-form pupils.
 Beeching wanted something to counter the prevailing da-DUM-da-DUM style of reading, that artificially distorted words to fit the regular pattern of the iambic pentameter rhythm.
 When Gerard Manley Hopkins visited Bridges in mid August 1886, they discussed Bridges' work on the preface.
 The contents of the book evolved over decades through several published versions: